Trot Nixon: New York Mets

 On June 13, 2008, Nixon was acquired by the New York Mets from the Diamondbacks for cash considerations and a player to be named later.
 The Mets acquired him to replace injured outfielder Moisés Alou.
 He was added to the Mets roster on June 15, replacing outfielder Chris Aguila who was designated for assignment.
 The same day he was activated, Nixon started in right field against the Texas Rangers.
 However, he finished the season on the disabled list.

 Milwaukee Brewers

 On December 18, 2008, Nixon signed a minor league contract with the Milwaukee Brewers.
 He was put onto the inactive roster.
 After his release from the Brewers in March 2009, Nixon retired from baseball.

-Career statistics
+Legacy

 In 1092 games over 12 seasons, Nixon posted a .274 batting average (995-for-3627) with 579 runs, 222 doubles, 28 triples, 137 home runs, 555 RBI, 30 stolen bases, 504 bases on balls, .364 on-base percentage and .464 slugging percentage.
 Defensively, he recorded a .983 fielding percentage primarily as a right fielder but also has played at center and left field.
 In 42 postseason games, he was productive, batting .283 (39-for-138) with 18 runs, 11 doubles, 6 home runs, 25 RBI and 14 walks.

+Nixon was often described as a "Dirt Dog", and nicknamed "the Dirt Dog" or the "original dirt dog".